Media Literacy and Young People

 Background and significance

-In second stage of our research (Phase 2, 2019-2020) we worked with Museum of Australian Democracy (MoAD) to develop the news media literacy of young Australians.
-This project supported and complemented a new exhibition at MoAD titled, Truth Power and a Free Press.
-This project was funded by MoAD, Google Australia, Western Sydney University and Queensland University of Technology with in-kind support from ABC Education.
+In second stage of our research (Phase 2, 2019-20) we implemented the News and Young Australians in 2020 survey and we worked with Museum of Australian Democracy (MoAD) to develop the news media literacy of young Australians.
+This project supported and complemented a new exhibition at MoAD titled, Truth Power and a Free Press

 National Benefit